 Thousands affected as quake hits Guatemala

-GUATEMALA CITY- A 6.2-magnitude earthquake that struck western Guatemala early Wednesday caused damage affecting nearly 25,000 people, and caused three people to suffer fatal heart attacks, authorities said.
+GUATEMALA CITY – A 6.2-magnitude earthquake that struck western Guatemala early Wednesday caused damage affecting nearly 25,000 people, and caused one person to suffer a fatal heart attack, authorities said.

 The epicenter of the quake, which struck at a depth of 84 kilometers (52 miles), was in the coastal district of Escuintla, less than 100 kilometers southwest of the capital, Guatemala City.

-The United States Geological Survey said it measured as a 6.2-magnitude quake, though Guatemalan authorities estimated it was stronger, at 6.8, followed by an aftershock of 4.8.
+The United States Geological Survey said it measured 6.2, though Guatemalan authorities estimated it was stronger, at 6.8, followed by an aftershock of 4.8.

-Three women died of heart attacks, which officials linked to the quake without specifying how they were related.
+A 50-year-old woman died of a heart attack in a village west of the capital, which officials linked to the quake without specifying how.

-One woman, 50, died in the village of Mixco, west of the capital.
-The other two women, whose ages authorities did not give, were in the northern department of Baja Verapaz and the western city of Quetzaltenango.

-The tremor was felt as far away as El Salvador, to the southeast of Guatemala, and in southern Mexico.
+The tremor was felt as far as El Salvador to the southeast of Guatemala and the south of Mexico.

 Firefighters also reported a landslide on the road from the capital to Antigua, Guatemala’s main tourist city.

-The Central American country, located at the meeting point of three tectonic plates, sits in a risk zone for earthquakes.
+The Central American country, located at the meeting point of three tectonic plates, is in a risk zone for earthquakes.

 Download BOL News App for latest news